 Summarize your company, mission, and values

 When an interviewer asks you to summarize the company’s mission, values, and goals, it is actually a great way to test the candidate’s communication skills.
 You may have noticed that some interview questions are actually questions and not a request to explain.
 Having the candidate summarize key points and the essence of their company is a great way to test communication skills.
 Your interviewer may also ask you to explain how your skills match the company’s mission and values.
 If the interviewer asks you to explain why you want to work for the company, it is a great way to demonstrate your motivation level.
-You also want to make sure you don’t memorize the details about your company, mission, and values.
-Instead, you want to summarize them in your own words.
+You also want to make sure you don’t sound like a memorized robot explaining the details about your company, mission, and values.
+Instead, you want to make it sound natural.

 Why do you want to work for this company?

-The interviewer may also ask you to explain how your skills fit the company’s mission so you have an opportunity to demonstrate your motivation level.
-Another way you can answer this question is by showing the interviewer that you’re a good fit for the company through your personality and attitude.
+The interviewer may also ask you to explain how your skills and traits fit in the company’s requirements.
+One way you can answer this question is by showing the interviewer that you’re a good fit for the company through your personality and attitude.
 For example, you can say that you’re a team player who gets along well with others, or you can explain how you’re a good listener who can help others solve their problems.

 Tell us about a time when you overcame a challenge and what you did

 Learning how to overcome challenges during your work experience is a very important skill to have in any industry.
-This is especially true when you’re applying for jobs in the tech world where challenges are bound to arise.
 Nevertheless, hiring managers like to see that candidates can think outside the box and come up with better solutions when challenges arise.
 This question is a great way to do that.
 You can also use this question to show your manager that you’re a good problem solver and that you can think outside the box.

 The behavioural questions

-Behavioural questions are great because they don’t ask for specific answers, but rather ask the candidate to describe his/her actions in a situation.
+Behavioural questions can be difficult because they don’t ask for specific answers, but rather ask the candidate to describe his/her actions in a situation.
 This can be used to test a candidate’s communication skills and analyze their behavior different situations.